nawinks/PCA-face-Analysis/README.md

 - Visualization of variation of mean image in direction of PCA vectors will be saved in same folder.

 ## Future Scope
-- Adding UI
+- Adding User Interface using Python/MatLab
-- PCA based compression
-- Separate Training and visualizing based on presaved data

 ## References